-Enter your principal business activity code number and description from the list beginning on page 6.
+Enter your principal business activity code number and description from the list at the end of these instructions.
 Enter the code number for the specific industry group from which the largest percentage of total receipts was derived.
 Total receipts are defined in the instructions for the Codes for Principal Business Activity located at the end of the instructions for partnership and corporate returns.

 Enter on line 2d the major product code number for the major product or service (as measured by export gross receipts) sold or provided by the IC-DISC (Form 1120-IC-DISC, Schedule N, line 1a).

-Enter the partnership's ordinary income (Form 1065, page 1, line 22).
-For electing large partnerships, enter the portion of taxable income (Form 1065-B, page 1, line 25) that is attributable to trade or business activities.
+Enter the partnership's ordinary income (Form 1065, line 22, Ordinary business income (loss)).
+For electing large partnerships, enter the portion of taxable income (Form 1065-B, amount on "Taxable income (loss) from passive loss limitation activities" line) that is attributable to trade or business activities.